Correct layout of print files – explained quickly!

-When creating your print files, some main rules are very important for us to produce your printing material the way you require.
-Therefore, please note the following points precisely to layout your print files accordingly.
-If you have problems with the layout of your artwork our customer service team will be happy to assist you.
+When creating your print files, it´s important for you to observe the following very important rules to unsure that we produce your print products the way you want.
+If you have any issues while layouting your artwork, our customer service team will be happy to assist you.

 2. Colour profile:

-PrintCarrier.com use the colour profile "ISO Coated v2 300%".
-To assure an optimum print of your files, please assign this profile in your print files.
+At PrintCarrier.com we use the colour profile "ISO Coated v2 300%".
+To make sure that your files print properly.
+Please assign this profile to your print files.
 You can download it HERE.

-3. Colour saturation:The maximum colour application (Cyan + Magenta + Yellow + Black) of your artwork should not be more than 300%.
-If the colour application is too high then too much colour is on the paper and it can stick together during the drying process.
-The minimum colour application should not be less than 15%.
-If the colour application is lower than this your print will appear pale.
-For creating a deep black colour, use the CMYK values 60 - 60 - 60 - 100.
+3. Colour saturation:The total ink coverage (Cyan + Magenta + Yellow + Black) of your artwork must not be more than 300%.
+If it is greater, the press sheets may not dry properly, causing them to stick together.
+The total ink should also not be less than 15%.
+Anything less than this and your prints will look pale or may risk not being printed.
+To create a deep black colour, use the CMYK values 60% - 60% - 60% - 100% (black).

-To get an ideal print image your artwork should have a resolution of at least 300dpi.
+To obtain ideal print results your artwork should have a resolution of at least 300dpi.
 For posters a minimum resolution of 240dpi is sufficient.
-For flags, displays, beach flags up to 3 qm 150dpi, and bigger than 3 qm 96dpi is sufficient.
+For flags, displays, and beach flags up to 3 square meters in size is the minimum 150dpi, and when they are larger than 3 square meters 96dpi is enough.
 A lower resolution is likely to cause blurry (pixelated) print results.

 6. Colour channels:

-For 4/4 and 4/0 coloured prints 4 colour channels (CMYK) have to exist.
-For single-coloured prints (1/0 = grey levels) only 1 colour channel has to exist.
-For two-coloured prints (2/0 = HKS-colour + black) only 2 colour channels have to exist.
+For 4/4 and 4/0 coloured prints, there must be four colour channels (CMYK).
+For single-coloured prints (1/0 = grey levels) there should be only 1 colour channel.
+For two-coloured prints (2/0 = HKS-colour + black) there may only be 2 colour channels.

 7. Artwork formats:

-PDF/X-4:2010: In a PDF/X-4 all pictures and writings have to be embedded or converted into paths, transparencies are allowed.
+PDF/X-4:2010: In a PDF/X-4 All images and writings have to be embedded or converted into paths, transparencies are allowed.
 We recommend to deliver the file including colour profile ISO Coated v2 300%.
 If possible, please send us this data format preferential.

-PDF/X-1a:2001: In a PDF/X-1a all picture files as well as writings have to be embedded or converted into paths.
-Transparencies can not be accepted.
-If not stated differently in the product description we recommend you submit a PDF/X-1a with the colour profile ISO Coated v2 300% assigned to this.
+PDF/X-1a:2001: In a PDF/X-1a all picture files as well as writings must be embedded or converted into paths.
+Transparencies will not be accepted.
+Unless otherwise specified in the product description, we recommend that you submit a PDF/X-1a file with the ISO Coated v2 300% colour profile.

-JPG: Is a graphic file format which can lead to lower quality print image, due to compression of the artwork.
-If you save artworks in this format, please choose the lowest compression level (or rather highest quality level) to achieve the best possible quality.
+JPG: This is a compressed graphic file format which can result in a poorer-quality print image, If you must save artwork in this format, please choose the lowest compression level

-If the product description doesn't state otherwise, you have to create 1mm bleed on every side (3mm for posters) additionally to the end format (the size which will be delivered to you).
-Therefore your artwork is always bigger than the end format.
+8. Bleed: Unless otherwise stated in the product descriptionadd 1mm of bleed on every side (3mm for posters) around the final trimmed format (the size which will be delivered to you).
+Your artwork will therefore always be larger than the final format.

 10. Arrangement of pages:

-It is important to submit your artwork in the right direction so that your print product will look as you have intended it to.
-If your artwork has been arranged incorrectly, the pages can be upside down in the end for example.
-This does not only concern folded products but also for open products.
-It is important that they have been arranged in the right direction.
-Otherwise the back side of a flyer or a business card can be upside down or front and back side can be in the wrong direction.
-If you want to be sure that your files are in the correct orientation, order our print file verification for a small fee.
-Starting at the "Silver" level we will check the direction and the arrangement of your pages for you.
+It is important to submit your artwork with the right orientation so that your print product will look as you want it to.
+If your artwork has been arranged incorrectly, the pages can print upside down, for example.
+This applies to both folded and unfolded products.
+It is important for them all to be arranged in the right direction.
+Otherwise the back of a flyer or business card can be upside down, or the front and back reversed.